 Our reference to style will relate to the ear-cup design.
 In this article, the headphones will each offer either an on-ear or over-ear style.
 The on-ear design has the ear-cups rest against your ear leaving the outer edges of your ear free from contact.

-An over-ear design is more common and offers a fit that has the ear-cups surround the entirety of your ears.
+An over-ear design is more common and often offers a fit that has the ear-cups surround the entirety of your ears using memory foam.
 The benefit to this is often better sound isolation which helps block out any noise from the environment around you and offer a more immersive listening experience.
+Over-ear headphones are what most people prefer as they are usually considered the most comfortable to wear for long periods.

 The type of headphones in this article will refer to the whether the model offers an open or closed-back design.
 Open back design is typically found on the higher-end models and literally means the back of the headphones are open to allow sound to escape out the rear.